seattle-javascript-401d25/16-19-auth-asset-mgt/LAB-17.md

 * **This will involve changing the 400 error codes I already gave you to a 401 or 404.
 Think about the most appropriate place in the code that should be changed to a more appropriate error code instead, and change it there.**

 ## Documentation
-Same as previous lab, with addition of new `login` routes.
+Same as previous lab, with addition of new routes for this lab.

 ## Stretch Goal
 * Refactor your Lab 16 tests using `async/await`